I’m not going to lie, as of my mid 20’s I became concerned about the longevity of my life. And for a good reason.

 Then when I reached my mid-teens, I got introduced to other toxic substances, such as tobacco and alcohol (oh, this one is by far the worst).

-Somewhere, along the lines, I discovered cannabis and the plant opened my eyes.
+Somewhere, along with the lines, I discovered cannabis and the plant opened my eyes.

 So, I casually strolled through my smoking journey, until, a couple of years ago, this one idea crossed my mind: